 - Display your Pennsylvania fishing license at all times when fishing in the state and carry another positive means of identification with you.

-- Pennsylvania "fish for free" days are held on two separate days each year.
-One is traditionally set for early June to coincide with National Fishing & Boating week.
+Pennsylvania "fish for free" days are held on two separate days each year.
 You don't need a Pennsylvania fishing license to fish on "fish for free" days.

 - An adult does not need a fishing license to take a child under the age of 16 fishing, providing they aren't fishing themselves and are only assisting the child by casting or retrieving a fishing line or baiting the hook.